 - We will let you know the result of the review within 5 working days of the end of the review.
 At this time we will write to you confirming our final position on your complaint and explaining our reasons.

 - The Legal ombudsman can help you if we are unable to resolve your complaint ourselves.
 They will look at your complaint independently and it will not affect how we handle your case.
 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman within 6 months of receiving a final response to your complaint and not more than 6 years from the date of the act or omission, or no more than 3 years from when you should reasonably have known there was cause for complaint.
+The Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned or within a year of you realising there was a concern.
+You must also refer your concerns to the Legal Ombudsman within 6 months of our final response to you.

 - If you will like more information about the Legal Ombudsman please contact them via their website on legalombudsman.org.uk or by writing to the Legal Ombudsman at PO Box 6806, Wolverhampton, WV1 9WJ.